conorwalsh/doat/README.md

 I completed 2 internships with Intel's Network Platforms Group (NPG) and while I was there I did a lot of work related to the optimisation and analysis of various DPDK projects.
 Some of the projects I worked on were released by Intel [01.org/access-network-dataplanes](https://01.org/access-network-dataplanes).
 I found the analysis process to be very time consuming and repetitive.
 I thought these processes would be rife for automation.

-As part of the final year of my engineering degree I had to complete a final year project.
-I partnered with Intel to start the DOAT open-source project for my final year project.
+As part of the final year of my engineering degree, I had to complete a final year project.
+I collaborated with Intel to start the DOAT open-source project as part of my final year project.

 ## Contributing